ericlyun/tutorial-iseda2025/docs/instructions/khronos.rst

 Intermediate Representations in Khronos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To translate and optimize the RTL design, Khronos has many internal steps with multiple IR forms.
-The command help of Khronos shows all its IR:
+Khronos has many internal steps with multiple IR forms to translate and optimize the RTL design.
+In this section, we will introduce each level of Khronos IR.
+The following help command of Khronos shows its IRs:

 .. code:: shell